-- Cancer, as an adjunct therapy to reduce stress and strengthen the immune system.
-One study of 68 breast cancer patients found that those who practiced yoga has less anxiety and depression compared to those who didn't.
+- Cancer, as an additional therapy to reduce stress and strengthen the immune system.
+One study of 68 people with breast cancer found that those who practiced yoga had less anxiety and depression compared to those who did not.
 Even the DNA damage from radiotherapy was slightly less in the yoga group compared to the control group.

-- Heart disease, by lowering cholesterol levels, lowering blood pressure, lessening stress, and reducing the frequency and severity of chest pain (when combined with a healthy diet)
+- Heart disease, by lowering cholesterol levels, lowering blood pressure, lessening stress, and reducing how often people had chest pain and how severe it was (when combined with a healthy diet)

 - High blood pressure

 - Hormonal problems

 In addition, yoga postures that stretch and strengthen joints in the upper body may improve grip strength and reduce pain in people with carpal tunnel syndrome.